Resolve Debt

 What happens if you get sued by a credit card company?

 Read your summons, and make sure the suit is legitimate.
 Ask the debt collector to validate the debt.
 Your summons will tell you the deadline to file an answer and how to do it.
-You must file an answer and appear in court to avoid a default judgment.
+You must answer the summons and appear in court to avoid a default judgment.

 Should you get a lawyer if sued for credit card debt?
 According to Pew Research, you're more likely to settle or even win your case if you’re represented.
-Consider hiring an attorney if you don’t feel comfortable navigating the process alone, and you can afford the help.
-You can also ask your local legal aid society for help.
+Consider hiring an attorney if you don’t feel comfortable navigating the process alone and you can afford the help.
+You can also ask your local legal aid society for assistance.

 What if you owe the money?
 And expect to lose in court?
 It’s better to avoid a lawsuit.
 Contact your creditor and ask for what you need—more time to pay, an affordable payment, reduced interest, a one-time settlement.
 This is when it can be really helpful to have a professional debt negotiator on your side to help work out the details.

-Your bargaining position is stronger if your credit and income aren’t great.
-But if you earn a good living or have money in the bank, settle as best you can—before a judge adds court costs to your balance and hands your bank account over to the winner.
+Your bargaining position may be stronger if your credit and income aren’t great.
+But if you earn a good living or have money in the bank, settle as best you can.

 What should you do if you can’t pay your credit card?